New Hampshire Way contains affiliate links. If you make a purchase through these links, we will earn a commission at no extra cost to you. Thanks!

 You can drive from Portsmouth to the Kittery Outlets in just 10 minutes.
 Just remember that Maine does have sales tax, whereas New Hampshire does not.
 Even so, your highly discounted outlet purchases could save you a lot more money overall.
 Though we recommend you check out the New Hampshire outlets, too!

 There are tons of stores at the Kittery Outlets worth checking out for a great deal.
-Stores are open from 10:00 AM until 7:00 PM and there are 88 stores total.
+Stores are open daily but may have differing hours.
 It’s perfect for school shopping, retail therapy, or killing time.
 You’ll definitely leave with more than you need but for a good price!

 Read More: The Best Outlets in New Hampshire